inspiration88/AI-Trading-Bot-By-GPT-4/readme.md

-# AI Cryptocurrency Trading Bot Fully Built with ChatGPT-4
+# Great Wall AI Trading Bot Built with ChatGPT-4

+Introducing the Great Wall AI Trading Bot, a cutting-edge solution that draws inspiration from the resilience and grandeur of the ancient Chinese Great Wall and the vast, enigmatic expanse of the Great GRB Wall in the cosmos.
+This innovative trading bot is designed to navigate the complexities of the financial markets, seeking to conquer the ever-changing landscape of opportunities and risks.

 This ongoing project aims to explore ChatGPT-4's ability to develop a bot, apply AI, and ultimately achieve profitable automated trading.